Tips to Help your Picky Eater

 Slowly introducing subtle changes to build on accepted foods is an effective strategy.
 Research tells us that it may take up to 10 presentations of a new food before a child begins to eat it regularly.
 Be persistent with the presentation of new foods, even if your child doesn’t accept it the first few times.

 If you have questions or concerns about your child’s eating habits, reach out to us!
-Schedule a free phone consultation or click the link below to complete a short questionnaire about your child.
+The TherapyWorks feeding team is happy to discuss your child’s specific needs and make recommendations.